Badasahi Assembly constituency

-Badasahi is a Vidhan Sabha constituency of Mayurbhanj district, Odisha.
+Badasahi is a Legislative Assembly constituency of Mayurbhanj district, Odisha.

 Area of this constituency includes Betnoti block and 21 GPs (Badasahi, Balabhadrapur, Bhimda, Bireswarpur, Chandanpur, Chhelia (A), Deulia, Durgapur, Jogniugaon, Kendudiha, Kochilakhuntha, Madhapur, Mangovindpur, Manitri, Patisari, Paunsia, Salgaon, Sialighaty, Suhagpur, Talapada and Pratappur) of Badasahi block of Mayurbhanj district.

 The constituency was formed in 2008 Delimitation after subsuming Baisinga Assembly constituency and went for polls in 2009 election.

 Elected members

-Since its formation in 2009, 4 elections were held till date.
+Since its formation in 2008, 4 elections were held till date.

 List of members elected from Badasahi constituency is: